kevinitro/DiscordBot/README.md

 "ping" responds "pong" as well as the latency and 8ball randomly generates some 8ball quote.

-I have not been working on this recently but I as the filename suggests, I could've changed the 8ball function to display random jokes.
+I have not been working on this recently but as the filename suggests, I could've changed the 8ball function to display random jokes.

 I learned async from this project as well as what accessing APIs might be like.